Update on the Adverse Weather Alert

-Because of the impending and ongoing adverse weather, the Trinidad and Tobago Meteorological Service has extended the Adverse Weather Alert at 12:00 PM Monday 17th June 2019, valid through 2:00 AM Monday until 4:00 PM Tuesday according to the Trinidad and Tobago Meteorological Service.
-However, it is possible that inclement weather also extends well into the first half of Wednesday.
+Because of the impending and ongoing adverse weather, the Trinidad and Tobago Meteorological Service has extended yet again the Adverse Weather Alert at 3:30 PM Tuesday 18th June 2019, valid through 12:00 PM Wednesday according to the Trinidad and Tobago Meteorological Service.

-“Periods of rain and/or showers and isolated thunderstorms are likely to CONTINUE to affect Trinidad and Tobago.
-As a result, street/ flash flooding can occur in heavy downpours and there is an increased risk of landslides or landslips in areas with prolonged rainfall.
-Additionally, winds can gust in excess of 55km/hr in the vicinity of showers or thunderstorms,” according to the Trinidad and Tobago Meteorological Service.
+“Periods of rain and/or showers and isolated thunderstorms are likely to continue to affect Trinidad and Tobago, however, most of the activity is expected during the early morning period.
+As a result of recent rainfall activity, areas susceptible to landslips/landslides are at greater risk and the presence of strong low-level winds can result in gusts in excess of 55km/hr at times.
+Also note that the possibility for street or flash flooding still exists during periods of heavy downpours,” according to the Trinidad and Tobago Meteorological Service.
 This “alert” status takes into account the possibility of the event occurring.
 This adverse weather event is likely.

 The color of the watch indicates the severity of the event and the probability of the event occurring.
 Currently, the alert level is at Yellow.
 This means that the hazard is possible to be aware of the impacts of Street/Flash Flooding and Gusty Winds in your area.
 Areas prone to landslides should also be aware of the hazard and impacts.

-The 8th tropical wave has moved across Trinidad and Tobago, while the 9th tropical waves of the 2019 Atlantic Hurricane Season is forecast to move across Trinidad and Tobago on Tuesday.
+The 8th tropical wave has moved across Trinidad and Tobago, while the 9th tropical wave of the 2019 Atlantic Hurricane Season is forecast to move across Trinidad and Tobago overnight.